nand-n/Flutter-Clean-Archtecture/Readme.md

     - Bloc is a class that takes in events , process them and produces a new state.
 It is in charge of controlling the application's state and responding to
     - Bloc enforces a clear separation of concern with in you'r code base. it clearly devides the application in to three distnict layer.
     - Bloc pattern cleanly devides the application in to

+## Bloc Provider
+    - is a flutter widget which creates and provides a bloc to all of a childred
+    - it is also known as a dependenecy injection widget , so that a single instance of a bloc can be provided  to multiple widgets in the the tree
+    - Bloc provider creates a single instance of the bloc using the function that accepts Build context as an argument

+        BlocProvider(
+            create(BuildContext context) => BlocA();
+            child: Child()
+        )

+## What is Archtecure
+    - Archtecure is the sceloton  , the blueprint , the structure  which keeps the code organized stable and easy to test and mentain.

+## Bloc Archtecture
+    - is  an archtectural pattern that organize and helps to write clean codes.